 To further analyze the differences in the impact of COVID-19 on the willingness of students in different groups to innovate and start their businesses, the following designs are carried out in this paper, as shown in Table 2.
 Table 2: Research design

-Number Research Questions Groups Are there differences in the impact of COVID-19 on the Male 1 willingness to innovate and start a business among samples of different genders?
-Female Are there differences in the impact of COVID-19 on the 17 to 22 years old 2 willingness to innovate and start a business among samples of different age groups?
-23 to 29 years old 30 to 39 years old Age 40 and older Are there differences in the impact of COVID-19 on the In school 3 willingness to innovate and start a business among the samples at different stages?
-Graduated
+Number Research Questions Groups 1 Male

+Are there differences in the impact of COVID-19 on the willingness to innovate and start a business among samples of different genders?
+Female 2 Are there differences in the impact of COVID-19 on the willingness to innovate and start a business among samples of different age groups?
+17 to 22 years old23 to 29 years old30 to 39 years oldAge 40 and older 3 Are there differences in the impact of COVID-19 on the willingness to innovate and start a business among the samples at different stages?
+In school Graduated